RDFLib/prez/README-Dev.md

 For cases where URIs and URLs for a given object differ slightly, URL redirection can be used to send users to the Prez URL instance which displays information for the object.

+### Link generation
+Internal links use [CURIEs](https://en.wikipedia.org/wiki/CURIE).
+Prez uses the default RDFLib prefixes, covering common namespaces.
+Additional prefixes can be specified using the Vann ontology property "vann:preferredNamespacePrefix".
+These can be added to turtle files in the prez/reference_data/prefixes directory.
+Any turtle files in this directory will be loaded on startup.

+When Prez encounters a URI which is required for an internal link but is not in the current known prefixes, it will generate a prefix using the following logic:
+1. Get the "second to last part" of the URI; either the part before a fragment if it exists, or the second to last path segment otherwise.
+2. If this second to last part is less than six characters, use it as is, else:
+3. Remove vowels from the second to last part and use this as the prefix.
+4. If this prefix fails to bind for any reason, use RDFLib's default "ns1", "ns2" etc. prefixes.

+To get "sensible" or "nice" prefixes, it is recommended to add all prefixes which will be required to turtle files in prez/reference_data/prefixes.
+A future change could allow the prefixes to be specified alongside data in the backend, as profiles currently can be.

 ## High Level Sequence

 Prez follows the following logic to determine what information to return, based on a profile, and in what mediatype to return it.